 I bought one, and she only used it once.

-Writing this post, I have discovered that I have more failures than victories purchasing things for her 😄 Anyway, we still have it hoping that it will be used when we adopt a new kitten.
+Writing this post, I have discovered that I have more failures than victories purchasing things for her 😄 Anyway, we still hope it will be used when we adopt a new kitten.

 We got lucky because we found this one on the street.

-It's common for people to leave things outside their house when they are no longer going to use them, and that's how we found it.
+It's common for people to leave things outside their houses when they no longer use them, and that's how we found it.

 You can find some similar ones here.

-The only problem we had was the shortage of wet food (Hills), and we had to change it for another brand.
+Our only problem was the shortage of wet food (Hills), and we had to change it to another brand.